Undergraduate Admissions and Relations with Schools

 International applicants must meet the same requirements for admission as any other applicant with the exception of English proficiency.
 All applicants educated outside the U.S. where the language of instruction is other than English will be screened for a level of English language proficiency.
-Rather than relying on a single factor for identifying English language proficiency for non-native speakers of English, the Office of Undergraduate Admissions and Relations with Schools is recommending a more comprehensive approach to assess proficiency.
+Rather than relying on a single factor for identifying English language proficiency for non-native speakers of English, the Office of Admissions applies a more comprehensive approach to assess proficiency.

 In addition to an adequate English-language background, international students must have sufficient funds available to cover all fees; living and other expenses; and transportation connected with their stay in the United States (see “Fees and Expenses”).

 The university gives unit credit to transfer students for courses they have taken at other accredited colleges and universities, including some extension courses.
-To be accepted for credit, the courses must be consistent with those offered at the University of California, as determined by the Office of Undergraduate Admissions and Relations with Schools.
+To be accepted for credit, the courses must be equivalent to those offered at the University of California, as determined by the Office of Admissions.
 UC San Diego admits transfer applicants at the junior level only; applications from students who have more than 135 quarter units (ninety semester units) of transfer credit will not be considered for admission.

 UC San Diego does not give credit for CLEP examinations.

 UC San Diego will grant transfer credit, postadmission, for military training when there is an equivalent course taught at a UC campus.
 In most cases, when applicable, elective credit will be awarded for course work deemed UC transferable.
-Students will be required to submit their Sailor/Marine American Council on Education Registry Transcript (SMART), Army/American Council on Education Registry Transcript System (AARTS), or equivalent military transcript to the Office of Undergraduate Admissions and Relations with Schools.
+Students will be required to submit their Sailor/Marine American Council on Education Registry Transcript (SMART), Army/American Council on Education Registry Transcript System (AARTS), or equivalent military transcript to the Office of Admissions.

-Transfer students should obtain the IGETC Certification from their community college and submit it to the Office of Undergraduate Admissions and Relations with Schools.
+Transfer students should obtain the IGETC certification from their community college and submit it to the Office of Admissions.
 Students must provide this certification prior to the start of classes at UC San Diego.

-When filling out the UC application, designation of the UC San Diego colleges with which you want to affiliate.
-Rank all the colleges in your order of preference, starting with your first choice.
-Although there are no guarantees, the Office of Undergraduate Admissions and Relations with Schools makes every effort to place students in one of their top choices, as enrollment quotas permit.
-Applicants who do not indicate any college preference or alternate choices, will be assigned a college.
+When filling out the UC application, rank all the colleges in order, starting with your first preference.
+Although there are no guarantees, the Office of Admissions makes every effort to place students in one of their top choices, as enrollment quotas permit.
+Applicants who do not indicate any college preference or alternate choices, will be assigned to a college.

-You can read about UC San Diego’s six colleges at the Admissions website.
-You will also want to look at the individual college websites linked from that page.
+Read about UC San Diego’s six colleges on our website; you will also want to look at the individual college websites linked from that page.

 UC San Diego communicates with applicants and admitted students by e-mail.
-Make sure the e-mail address we have for you is up to date.
-Application decisions are posted on UC San Diego’s application status site, MyApplication.
+Make sure the e-mail address we have for you is current.
+Application decisions are posted on UC San Diego’s application status portal, MyApplication.
 If you are a freshman applicant and you filed your application on time, UC San Diego will notify you between mid-March and March 31.
 If you are a transfer applicant and you submitted your application on time, UC San Diego will notify you between mid-March and April 30.

-To accept UC San Diego’s offer of admission, complete and submit the Statement of Intent to Register (SIR) and the online Statement of Legal Residence (SLR).
+To accept UC San Diego’s offer of admission, complete and submit the Statement of Intent to Register (SIR) and the online Statement of Legal Residence (SLR) through the application status portal, MyApplication.
 The $100 nonrefundable deposit accompanying your SIR (if required at that time) is applied toward payment of tuition.

-Please note your deadline to return these two documents.
-Use MyApplication to submit both documents online.
+MyApplication guides you through the steps online.
 If needed, you can print out the SIR and mail it to the Office of Undergraduate Admissions.
-If you do not submit or have your SIR postmarked before the deadline, you will be denied enrollment due to space limitations.
+If you do not submit (or have your SIR postmarked) before the deadline, you will be denied enrollment due to space limitations.
 The deadlines for return of your SIR and SLR are:

 June 1—transfer students

-If you are admitted and you accept UC San Diego’s offer of admission, you must arrange to have final, official transcripts sent to the Office of Undergraduate Admissions no later than July 1.
-Any other documentation is due July 15.
+If you are admitted and you accept UC San Diego’s offer of admission, you must arrange to have final, official transcripts sent to the Office of Undergraduate Admissions between May 1 and no later than July 1.
+Other documentation is due by July 15.
 Request transcripts from your school(s).
 If you attended school outside the United States, see additional information below.